Job prospects Distribution And Transport Logistics Technician in Prince Edward Island

 Explore current and future job prospects for people working as a "distribution and transport logistics technician" in Prince Edward Island or Canada.

 Job opportunities in Prince Edward Island

-The employment outlook will be fair for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in Prince Edward Island for the 2021-2023 period.
+The employment outlook will be moderate for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) in Prince Edward Island for the 2022-2024 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.

 - A moderate number of positions will become available due to retirements.

 - There are a moderate number of unemployed workers with recent experience in this occupation.

 Employment growth for this occupational group will depend mainly on trends affecting employment in the manufacturing, wholesale and retail trade, as well as in the transportation and warehousing sectors.
 In stronger economic times, the movement of goods is often heightened, supporting the need for workers in supply and logistics fields.
 For positions related to recording, advancements in technology such as smart software which can automatically update records and track inventory may reduce the need for supervisors as fewer support workers may be required by companies.
 Supervisors with several years of related experience and knowledge of supply management practices and computer applications may have better employment prospects.